DataDog/datadog-pgo/README.md

 ### How do I know if PGO is working?

-dd-trace-go tags the profiles of pgo-enabled applications with the `pgo:true`.
+dd-trace-go tags the profiles of PGO-enabled applications with the `pgo:true`.
 You can search for this tag in the Profile List, or look for it on individual profiles.

 ### How can I measure the impact of PGO?